hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/certificate-management.rst

 Replace ``<component type>`` with the component type like 'peer' or 'orderer'.
 We use this flag to associate respective node with the CA..

-Once you have replaced the above variable in the command.
-Execute the command, it will update and restart the CA and also associate the respective nodes.
-Once the process completes please refresh the certs in in the respective CA component.
+Once you've changed the above variable in the command.
+When you run the command, the CA will be updated and restarted, as well as the nodes associated with it.
+Once the process is finished, please refresh the certs in the appropriate CA component in console.